jjkavalam/ai-codegen-as-compile-step/README.md

 npm install -g --ignore-scripts @earendil-works/pi-coding-agent
 ```

-Next, you need to ensure pi is properly connected to an AI provider.
+Next, you need to ensure `pi` is properly connected to an AI provider.

-For example you could setup a valid OPENAI_API_KEY variable in the environment.
+For example you could setup a valid `OPENAI_API_KEY` variable in the environment.

 To test that pi works:

 ```
-nvm use
 pi -p "say hello"
 ```